Proposed changes to the import health standard for sea containers

 - the inclusion of the quarantine declaration as a schedule.

-Full details of the proposed changes are in the consultation documents.
+Full details of the proposed changes were in the consultation documents.

 - Risk management proposal: Sea containers from all countries [PDF, 527 KB]